Runtime-Architects/Backend/policy-agent/README.md

 ```
 simple-agent
 ├── src
-│   ├── agent.py        # Contains the SimpleAgent class and its methods
+│   ├── agent.py        # Contains the PolicyAgent class and its methods
 │   ├── utils.py        # Utility functions for the agent
 │   └── __init__.py     # Marks the directory as a Python package
 ├── requirements.txt     # Lists project dependencies